xregistry/spec/core/spec.md

 - Type: URI
 - Description: A URI reference to the original source of the entity.
 This can be used to locate the true authority owner of the entity in cases of distributed Registries.
-If this property is absent its default value is the value of the `self` property and in those cases its presence in the serialization of the entity is OPTIONAL.
+If this attribute is absent its default value is the value of the `self` attribute and in those cases its presence in the serialization of the entity is OPTIONAL.
 - Constraints:
   - OPTIONAL if this Registry is the authority owner